Swagata09/transaction-data-visualization/README.md

 ## Possible Flaws in this workflow:

-1. We have encorporated both insertion and selection logic in the same script.
-Hence, if we wish to see the same data multiple times, then there is a probability that duplicate records may get insert into the table every time.
-To avoid this, we can split these scripts into two and separate the insertion and selection logic.
-It will reduce the operation time and avoid duplicity.
-2. Further, if we want to prevent same file to get insert multiple times in the database, then we can store the filename and it's upload date-time in separate column and put validation on it.
+1. Further, if we want to prevent same file to get insert multiple times in the database, then we can store the filename and it's upload date-time in separate column and put validation on it.
-3. We can utilize available data in more detailed format and generate various reports like:
+2. We can utilize available data in more detailed format and generate various reports like:
 - Total revenue by each operation
 - No.of transactions per day

 ## Conclusion: